FriendsOfCake/crud/docs/actions.rst

 out of the box as possible.

-You can consider a CRUD action as a more flexible PHP trait that fits nicely withing the CakePHP eco system.
+You can consider a CRUD action as a more flexible PHP trait that fits nicely within the CakePHP eco system.

 The Anatomy Of An Action
 ^^^^^^^^^^^^^^^^^^^^^^^^